Dreaming381/Latios-Framework-Documentation/Transforms/Getting Started.md

 `ParentToWorldTransform`.
 The `LocalTransform` contains a single `TransformQvs` field.
 The `ParentToWorldTransform` is where the “cached” comes from, and contains the parent’s `WorldTransform` from when the `TransformSuperSystem` last ran.
-It’s purpose is to keep either the world-space or local-space values approximated as closely as possible (exact if the parent’s world transform doesn’t change) while the other is preserved exactly.
+Its purpose is to keep either the world-space or local-space values approximated as closely as possible (exact if the parent’s world transform doesn’t change) while the other is preserved exactly.
 Which values are preserved exactly and which are approximated depends on the entity’s Hierarchy Update